-If you recently experienced any kind of water damage to your carpets, be cautious – a remaining odor could do more than simply stink.
+If you recently experienced any kind of water damage to your home, be cautious – a remaining odor could do more than simply stink.
 Lingering water damage smells could indicate the continued growth of mold or mildew, which thrives in damp conditions.
-Protect your carpets and your health by learning how to get rid of smells after water damage in your home safely, using these tips from ServiceMaster Restore.
+Protect your carpets and your health by learning how to properly eliminate odors after water damage in your home safely, using these tips from ServiceMaster Restore.

 - Pour baking soda over the treated areas.
 Baking soda quickly absorbs odors and is safe to use around children and pets.
 Allow ample time for the baking soda to absorb any leftover moisture or odors, preferably overnight, and then vacuum it – and the smell – right up.

 If you still sense a mildew smell after cleaning the carpets in your home, try freshening the air, as well.
 All three of these common household items help absorb bad smells in the home:

 - Vinegar: place bowls of white vinegar around the room to quickly lift the odor out of the area.
 In a couple days, your home will smell as good as new.

 - Cat litter: place small, open containers of clean cat litter throughout the room.
 Change the litter regularly, and it should absorb most of the odor over time.
 Tip: don't try this method at home if you already live with cats – they'll think they have extra places to go to the bathroom!